muratk5n/thirdwave/en/README.md

 ---

-German liberterians supported ending the ban - because of, you know, liberty.
+German libertarians supported ending the ban - because of, you know, liberty.

 NYT: "Germany Ends Ban on Abortion Advertisement..
 The vote to scrap